Published: August 2020

-The Mazama pocket gopher (Thomomys mazama), a small fossorial rodent, is a regional endemic found only in western Washington, western Oregon and northern California.
-Pocket gophers play an important role in ecological communities by altering soil structure and chemistry, affecting plant occurrences, and serving as prey for many predators, and their burrows provide a retreat for a wide variety of other species.
-Mazama pocket gophers were formerly more widespread on south Puget Sound prairies, but their distribution has diminished as suitable habitat has been lost to development or degraded by Scotch broom and succession to forest.
-The species was state-listed as threatened in 2006 by the Washington Fish and Wildlife Commission.
+The Mazama Pocket Gopher (Thomomys mazama), a small fossorial rodent, is a regional endemic found only in western Washington, western Oregon, and northern California.
+Pocket gophers play an important role in ecological communities by altering soil structure and chemistry, affecting plant occurrences, serving as prey for many predators, and providing burrows that are used by a wide variety of other species.
+Mazama Pocket Gophers were formerly more widespread on south Puget Sound prairies, but their distribution has diminished due to habitat loss and degradation.
+Protecting or restoring prairie sites for gophers will also help conserve other prairie associated species.
+The species was state-listed as threatened by the Washington Fish and Wildlife Commission in 2006.

-In 2001, the U.S. Fish and Wildlife Service (USFWS) designated eight subspecies of the Mazama pocket gopher in Washington as candidates for listing under the federal Endangered Species Act.
-In 2012, the USFWS proposed adding four of these subspecies (T. m. pugetensis, tumuli, yelmensis, and glacialis) to the federal list of Threatened species and designating critical habitat.
-The proposal also included a 4(d) rule that would exempt some activities from the Act’s Section 9 take prohibitions, including some existing maintenance activities at airports and farms, livestock grazing, some agricultural activities, and certain activities on single-family residential properties.
-The proposal is being evaluated and a final rule is scheduled to be published in late 2013.
+In 2001, the U.S. Fish and Wildlife Service (USFWS) designated eight subspecies of the Mazama Pocket Gopher in Washington as candidates for listing under the federal Endangered Species Act.
+In 2014, the USFWS added four of these subspecies (T. m. pugetensis, tumuli, yelmensis, and glacialis) to the federal list of Threatened species and designated critical habitat.
+The USFWS also promulgated a special 4(d) rule that exempts some activities from the Act’s Section 9 take prohibitions, including some existing maintenance activities at airports and farms, livestock grazing, some agricultural activities, and certain activities on single-family residential properties (USFWS 2014a,b).

-Much of the historical gopher habitat of south Puget Sound with appropriate soils and vegetation has been degraded, fragmented, or converted to impervious surfaces.
-Habitat loss to succession, agriculture and development has eliminated most of the prairie vegetation.
-Although significant areas remain in grassland, pasture or turf, trends in the human population suggest that available habitat and the quality of habitat will continue to decline without careful management of conflicting uses.
-The human population in Washington is expected to increase from the current 6.8 million to 7.7 million by 2020, and to 11 million by the mid-21st century.
-Prairie habitat continues to be lost, particularly to residential development, and Thurston County is projected to have 170,000 additional people and need an additional 50,000 detached single-family housing units, and >25,000 multi-family units by 2040.
+Much of the historical gopher habitat of south Puget Sound with appropriate soils and vegetation has been degraded by Scotch Broom (Cytisus scoparius), fragmented, or converted to impervious surfaces.
+Habitat loss to forest succession, agriculture and development has eliminated most of the prairie vegetation.
+Although significant areas remain in grassland, pasture, or turf, trends in the human population suggest that available habitat and the quality of habitat will continue to decline without careful management of conflicting uses.
+The human population in Washington is expected to increase from the current 7.5 million to 9.2 million by 2040.
 As the habitat patches become smaller, fewer, and farther apart, the likelihood of each patch continuing to support pocket gophers declines.

-Conservation of the populations in the seven areas (five in Thurston County, one in Pierce County, and one in Mason County) would preserve representative local populations and subspecies across their range in the south Puget Sound region.
-Some portions of the range that still host small numbers of gophers were not identified for recovery emphasis because of low potential for long-term persistence.
-These areas are densely developed or host only small numbers of gophers.
+Conservation of the populations in seven areas (five in Thurston County, one in Pierce County, and one in Mason County) would preserve representative local populations across their range in the south Puget Sound region.
+Some portions of the range that are densely developed but still host small numbers of gophers in scattered remnants of open habitat (e.g. road margins, etc.), were not identified for recovery emphasis because the potential for long-term persistence is assumed to be low.

-The Mazama pocket gopher will be considered for downlisting to Sensitive status when the following objectives have been met:
+Recommendation and recovery objectives.
+The Mazama Pocket Gopher should remain listed as threatened, but should be considered for downlisting to Sensitive status when the following objectives have been met:

-Conservation activities will focus on protecting and maintaining habitat, monitoring population trends, maintaining or restoring habitat connectivity between local subpopulations, and conducting research to describe dispersal, demography, population dynamics, and determining what factors limit populations.
-Population trends will be monitored over time by sampling site occupancy and other indices.
-Much of the occupied gopher habitat in the Puget Sound is in public ownership, but some has uses that can conflict with the needs of gophers and a number of sites are on private lands.
+Conservation activities will focus on protecting and maintaining habitat, and maintaining or restoring habitat connectivity in reserve complexes.
+Much of the occupied gopher habitat in the south Puget Sound region is in public ownership, but some has uses that can conflict with the needs of gophers and a number of sites are on private lands.
 Recovery will involve partnerships with landowners, federal, state, and local agencies, and private conservation organizations.
 Incentive programs and partnerships are recommended to facilitate the maintenance of functional pocket gopher habitat in rural residential and agricultural areas with the help of private landowners.

-Stinson, D. W. 2013.
-Draft Mazama Pocket Gopher Status Update and Washington State Recovery Plan.
-Washington Department of Fish and Wildlife, Olympia.
-91+ vi pp.
+Stinson, D. W..
+2020.
+Mazama Pocket Gopher Recovery Plan and Periodic Status Review.
+Washington Department of Fish and Wildlife, Olympia.102+vii pp.